kommeet/kommeet.github.io/README.md

 # Kommeet documentation

-Attention!
-Using custom init options overwrite anything chosen in the dashboard!
+**Attention!** Using custom init options overwrite anything chosen in the dashboard!
+All of these methods, attribures and hacks are subject to change and may be deprecated with one month of notice!

 If you find outdated information, think something isn't covered here or want to add some cool trick that you use please don't hesitate to [contact us through our chat on our site](https://www.kommeet.com)!